Description of the Honours Program in Economics

 For any other questions concerning math requirements, please contact one of our Honours advisors located here.

 - Before entering the Honours/Joint Honours Economics programs you must have met a calculus prerequisite of two semesters (terms) of calculus courses.
 This requirement may be satisfied by CEGEP calculus courses, by International Baccalaureate (IB); French Baccalaureate; A-levels; and Advance Placement (AP) math courses that include differential and some integral calculus.
+(It is, of course, also met by students who have taken MATH 140 and MATH 141.)

 - If you have not taken two terms of calculus you may NOT enter the Honours program.
 If you are in the U0 year this is not a problem.
 Honours begins in the U1 year, so if you are in U0 all you need do is complete the Math requirements in your U0 year.
 If you are already admitted to U1 and you have not met the calculus prerequisite, then you need to take the Math courses first.
 This means that you should plan on staying an extra year if you still want to do Honours.
 Otherwise, it is advisable to choose the Major Concentration in Economics.